Cody earns 1st win, Texas hits 5 HRs, beats Angels 7-2

 Rangers: INF Ronald Guzman left the game with tightness in his right hamstring after he tried to run out a grounder to first.

-Angels: INF Franklin Barreto will have shoulder surgery this week, according to Joe Maddon … OF Upton, who was hit in the helmet on Friday and left the game, was back in Sunday’s lineup.
+Angels: INF Franklin Barreto will have shoulder surgery this week, according to Maddon … OF Upton, who was hit in the helmet on Friday and left the game, was back in Sunday’s lineup.

 UP NEXT